 Can I get the testing if I don’t have regular periods?

-Yes, you can get fertility diagnostic testing performed if you don’t have regular periods.
+Yes, you can get diagnostic testing performed if you don’t have regular periods.
 If your periods are greater than 45 days apart, you can come in at any time in your cycle for testing, you don’t need to wait for day 3.
 If you have questions, our office can provide more information.